zmazk123/iff-gde/README.md

  - Run dbt commands on a schedule, using something like Airflow.
  - Add more elaborate tests and add more tests to the gold layer.

+## Note regarding LLM tools

+LLM's can be useful for tasks like refactoring, code explanation, simple code generation or as a sparing partner for new ideas.
+However anything that such tools produce must be reviewed.
+I belive you shoud only use LLM's when you already know what you want to do and have a solid understanding on a given topic.
+If used correctly they can speed up development as you don't need to type everything manually.
+Still I belive that the developer is responsible for the commited code - not LLM's.